Cybioses: art, critique & technology

 This has been the orientation of our circle for a long time; new is the explicit focus on forms of collaboration as integral to technological culture.
 Our participants are typically immersed in their own ways in technoscientific realities and together it there is an “engaged diversity” from where to explore the ambivalence of modern life the heavily disciplined and formalized interdisciplinary and participatory spaces of technology development.

-This requires (strong) critique and (practical) demonstrations of modes of collaboration that put the spotlight on overly narrow and passive conceptions of collaboration in the arts, thinking and flat ideas about the role of innovation, invention and design.
-At the same time we would be delighted with contributions that disrupt the idea of the arts and critical thought as nothing more than instrumental, serviceable and powerless in the context of technology development and its hold over society.
+This year we are particularly interested in modes of collaboration that put the spotlight on overly narrow and passive conceptions of participation in the context of flat ideas about the role of innovation, invention in democratic society.
+We would be delighted with contributions that disrupt the idea of the arts and critical thought as nothing more than instrumental, serviceable and powerless in the context of technology development and its hold over society and democracy.

 Who should consider joining

-We are interested in reflecting on cultures of creativity and critique that revolve around difference, in terms of ideas, events, or narratives coming from different fields, explicitly including artistic practices, philosophical niche topics, natural scientists willing to share their experiences and more.
+We are interested in reflecting on creativity, critique and collaboration in terms of underlying ideas and narratives that come from different fields, explicitly including artistic practices, philosophical niche topics, inventors and natural scientists willing to share their experiences and more.

 Topics that relate strongly to the key works of the symposium are encouraged, such as:

-- the political economies of collaborative models an participation
+the political economies of collaborative models and participation

-- the rules of collaboration (e.g. ethics, law, policy, government)
+the rules of collaboration and its relation to democracy (e.g. ethics, law, policy, government)

-- responsible and irresponsible innovation (as a policy model, or in specific fields)
+responsible and irresponsible innovation (as a policy model, in specific fields, as a democratic value)

 Other topics that fit the profile are welcome and perspectives that we welcome include (but are not limited to):

 Feel free to contact us if you are wondering how you would fit in, or if your topic is not on this list.
 The same applies to the type of contributions.
 We encourage participation from scholars, artists, students, technologists, and other professionals.
 Experimental approaches to presenting and collaborating are encouraged.
-There will be space for installations and performances.
-There typically are performances as a central part of the winter session, and recently there were video installations, and exhibitions.
+We will do our best to facilitate installations and performances, as well as video installations, and exhibitions.

 Submission and contact